 - Can they book a table?

-More than 904 million Chinese people now using the internet and 897 million people are on a mobile device.
+More than 904 million Chinese people now using the internet and 897 million people are on a mobile devices.
 As previously mentioned, the Chinese use their mobile phones to do anything, even reserving a table in a bar.
-This is an excellent service to offer to improve the customer relationship by offering a fast and intuitive service.
+This is an excellent service offer to improve the customer relationship by offering a fast and intuitive service.

 As you can see from the image below, Karter Bar and Bar Rouge offer this service to reserve a table in their bars.

 Mobile payments are an aspect of the technological impact in China that is now used to pay for anything, even drinks.
 Paying with your phone in China has become a way of life.
 Alipay and WeChat Pay dominate the market.
 Alipay is a standalone app, while WeChat Pay is embedded right inside WeChat and is more heavily used to pay for services in daily life.

 - Promotions and discounts

 According to a survey analysis of China’s connected Consumers, 70% buy only discount products and the rest 30% are willing to buy at a full-non discounted price online.

 Promotions and discounts are the most functional way to attract Chinese customers.
 The Chinese love discounts and making weekly discounts or offering 3 drinks for the price of two attracts their attention very much.
 This is a way to create word of mouth among Chinese consumers and increase your bar’s visibility among them.

 - Organize events with Chinese celebrities/KOLs or famous DJs as guests